pesnik/leetcode-solutions/study-plans/leetcode_75/README.md

 ## 1456.
 Maximum Number of Vowels in a Substring of Given Length
 A non-optimized solution based on sliding window, redundent code and operations.
 Beats 37.71%!

+## 1732.
+Find the Highest Altitude
+A very basic problem for prefix sum.

+## 724. Find Pivot Index
+Another easy prefix sum, but learnt about `scan()` iterator.